markvanderloo/synthesizer/pkg/vignettes/introduction.md

 par(oldpar)
 ```

-Although the synthesized dataset shows more variance, it does mimic the
-cluster structure of the original dataset.

 By default, `synthesize` will return a dataset of the same size as the input dataset.
 However it is
 possible to ask for any number of records.